decacis/godot_oculus_platform/docs/functions/achievements.md

 Requests all achievement definitions of this app.

-**Returs:** A `GDOculusPlatformPromise` that will contain  an `Array` of `Dictionaries` with information about all the achievements if fulfilled.
+**Returns:** A `GDOculusPlatformPromise` that will contain  an `Array` of `Dictionaries` with information about all the achievements if fulfilled.
 The promise will error if the request couldn't be completed.

 Example response:
 ``` json linenums="1"